 To get more information about where your application calls and uses the profiled functions, select the Details dropdown at the top right hand corner of the module details pane and choose either Show Related Objects or Show Calls view.

-See in Glossary object that does the rendering.
+See in Glossary.Render samples that are linked to the Camera GameObject that does the rendering.
 Unity reports these objects via their instance ID and resolves them to a name in the Profiler window, if you profile in the Editor.
-When you profile a built player, or load a capture from disk, these names do not appear and are displayed as “N/A”.
+When you profile a built player, or load a capture from disk, these names do not appear and the Profiler displays them as

 When you click on one of these objects, Unity tries to find the object via the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary hierarchy and ping it.
-Because the association uses the instance ID, pinging only works when you are profiling your application in the Editor, and for as long as the object still exists.
+Because the association uses the instance ID, pinging only works when you profile your application in the Editor, and for as long as the object still exists.

 The Show Calls view displays where the selected sample is being called from as well as what other functions it calls to.